Get the FREE one-click dictionary software for Windows

 "she guessed wrong";

-- incorrectly, wrongly, fallaciously
+- incorrectly, wrongly, fallaciously, falsely

-Derived forms: wronging, wrongs, wrongest, wronger, wronged
+Derived forms: wrongs, wronging, wrongest, wronger, wronged

 See also: base, condemnable, correctness, criminal, deplorable, erroneous, evil, fallacious, false, immoral, improper, inaccurate, inappropriate, inopportune, inside, malfunctioning, misguided, mistaken, nonfunctional, reprehensible, rightness, unethical, unjust, vicious, wicked, wrongheaded

-Encyclopedia: Wrong, Oliver
+Encyclopedia: Wrong, Henry